GNTC Adult Education graduate achieves lifelong goal

 “I jumped at the opportunity,” said Gunter.
 “I got in contact with GNTC’s Adult Education program and started classes at The Shirley Smith Learning Center in Catoosa County.”

-Dave Hadani, executive chairman of Bolts & Nuts Corp., came up with the new employment benefit and agreed to let Gunter be the first one to participate.
+Executive Chairman of Bolts & Nuts Corp.
+Dave Hadani came up with the new employment benefit and agreed to let Gunter be the first one to participate.
 The initiative, now offered company wide, allows employees to immediately start working to earn their GED diploma.

 “They were really great to me through all of this,” said Gunter.
 “Dave was almost as excited as I was when I passed my last exam.
 He told me once it was safe we were going to have a workplace celebration.”